msokolov/lux/doc/PLANS.md

 lux:search, but not in a truly integrated way.
 Solr components are available via the REST service, alongside XQuery, but again, not truly integrated.

-We need to consider providing XQuery functions that bind to Solr functions, but we should also think about what it means to run faceting alongside an XQuery that might execute multiple underlying Lucene queries.
+We will add XQuery functions that bind to Solr and Lucene functions, but we should also think about how to offer features that Solr provides as "components".
+These generally provide a REST interface, rather than a Java functional interface, and make assumptions about query parameters that aren't generally in line with the conventions used by Lux.
+For example, what does it mean to run faceting alongside an XQuery that might execute multiple underlying Lucene queries.
 Do we identify a primary one?
 Run multiple faceting episodes?

 ## implement hexBinary and base64Binary response types
 Currently these cannot be serialized by the REST API

+## provide a document processing pipeline

+Possibly support update triggers that run XQuery/XSLT, or incorporate XProc